26 Sep Bench Press Without Shoulder Pain

 Shoulder [P]Rehab To Bench Press Pain-Free

+Is shoulder pain limiting you from pressing motions, such as the bench press exercise?
+If so, we have the solution for you!
 The Shoulder [P]Rehab Program is a physical therapist developed, step-by-step program that teaches you how to optimize your shoulder health.
 This 4-phase program will expose you to various scapula and shoulder strengthening and stabilization exercises supported by science.
 This program will bulletproof your shoulders for anything life throws at you!
 Click here to learn more

 Bench Press Without Shoulder Pain: Step 1- Improve your form